 1924: The Society received its formal Royal Charter from King George V.

-1955: The Society was reorganised into five independent self-governing branches: Australia, Canada, New Zealand, South Africa and the United Kingdom; coordinated by a Commonwealth Council with representatives in many other Commonwealth countries.
+1955: By a Supplemental Royal Charter the Society was reorganised into five independent self-governing branches: Australia, Canada, New Zealand, South Africa and the United Kingdom; coordinated by a Commonwealth Council with representatives in many other Commonwealth countries.